lu1a/farm-sharing-app/README.md

 # Contributing

 Contributions are welcome!
 Feel free to open an issue or pull request if you have any suggestions or improvements to the API.

+# Further implementation ideas

+- What about people who want to join the network but can't be trusted to see everyone's produce, IP addresses, etc?
+It would be cool to have secondary farms/houses which a 1st party farm could have connect to them, in a way that the 2nd party farm can only make requests to the 1st party one who auto-forwards it to the other 1st party farms.
+So if I'm a 1st party farm and I want my good friend Bob to be connected to the network, but the rest of the farms don't know him, then my farm could act as an "opaque passthrough" and his requests only interact with my farm IP address.
+This way if Bob is a Fed, he can only take me down with him and not the whole network.